-1. INTRODUCTION
+1. Introduction

 Commercial real-time distributed groupware is now readily available due to improvements in hardware, increased connectivity of the Internet, and demands of increasingly distributed organizations.
 Yet with the exception of a few systems, groupware is not widely used.
 One main reason is that these systems have serious usability problems, a situation caused in part by the lack of practical methodologies for evaluating them.
-As Grudin points out, most groupware systems are complex and introduce almost insurmountable obstacles to meaningful, generalizable and inexpensive evaluation [13].
+As Grudin points out, most groupware systems are complex and introduce almost insurmountable obstacles to meaningful, generalizable and inexpensive evaluation [14].
 Without evaluation methods, groupware developers cannot learn from experience.
 Consequently, even today's collaborative systems contain usability problems that make them awkward to use.

 Even though Grudin made this point over a decade ago, we have not yet developed techniques to make groupware evaluation cost-effective within typical software project constraints.
 One way to address this dearth is to adapt evaluation techniques developed for single-user software usability.
 Within the field of human computer interaction (HCI), many low-cost evaluation techniques have moved out of the research arena and into accepted practice.
+Collectively, these become a toolkit.
+Each methodology highlights different usability issues and identifies different types of problems; therefore, evaluators can choose and mix appropriate techniques to fit the situation [23].